dantp-ai/map-reduce-distributed-grpc/README.md

 * Words from files are processed by:
   * making them lower-case
   * keeping only those words for which all their characters are in `a-z`
+* Each MAP task is assigned to one or more text files using a cyclic order strategy.
+  * The first task receives the first file, the second task receives the second file, and so on until the last task.
+If there are files remaining, the first task receives another file, and so on until all files have been assigned.

 ### Limitations